quant525/Multi_Quant_Strategies--APAC-US-markets/Intermarket Trend Divergence Model/README.md

 🌟 **Note:**
 *All results are based on real historical market data.
 Backtest coverage spans over 18 years, and *the strategy has been live traded on TXF for over a year*.
 While different strategy versions have been deployed during live trading to meet institutional requirements, the core logic remains unchanged.
 The version presented here reflects a personally preferred configuration selected for its clarity and transparency in performance representation.*

-*This README was automatically generated as part of a real-time strategy monitoring and reporting system.*

 ## 📌 Strategy Attributes

 - **Strategy Name : Intermarket Trend Divergence Model**